fehiepsi/slimux/README.md

   The string "`#{pane_id}: `" is always prepended to the format so Slimux can identify the selected pane.

 - `g:slimux_python_ipython = 1` use `%cpaste` of [IPython](http://ipython.org/) to avoid indentation errors.
-  It is recommended to set this to `1` if you use IPython for an interactive Python session.
+  You need to set this to `1` if you use IPython for an interactive Python session.

 ## Other Vim Slime plugins